alvaro-escalante/google-index-checker/README.md

 yarn install
 ```

-## Scraper API
+## ScraperAPI

-The tool uses scraperapi as a proxy to be able to make multiple request without being blocked.
+The tool uses ScraperAPI as a proxy to be able to make multiple request without being blocked.

 Set up an account with <a href="https://www.scraperapi.com/?fp_ref=alvaro14">scraperapi.com</a> to get your api key.